 TaigaPhone is a smartphone that Natalya Kaspersky (co-founder of Kaspersky Lab) is working on.
 It has the ability to prevent Google and Facebook from spying on user data.
 InfoWatch Group, based in Moscow, is behind the design of the smartphone.
 Natalya happens to be the President of this organization as well.

 TaigaPhone will run on a customized Android version to prevent apps from collecting user data.
 It is unconfirmed whether Google Play Store will gain access to it.
 Quoting Natalya, “Most smartphone apps collect certain data on users and send it to outside servers.”
 Furthermore, she revealed her observation of malicious or accidental sharing of user data with third-party agencies – when they use smartphones for personal use at the office.

 The smartphone allows users to monitor and control the data that apps want to collect.
 Additionally, IT departments of corporate companies will have control over what apps are installed and the shared contents among the users.

 Target and Release

-TaigaPhone aims at protecting sensitive data of the Russian users from the espionage of the U.S. servers.
+TaigaPhone aims to protect the sensitive data of Russian users from the espionage of U.S. servers.
 Kaspersky Lab will soon release the phone in Russia.

 Taiga’s price in Russia will be about 15,000 rubles ($260).
 The device is in the final phase of production.
-It is dual SIM with 5-inch display, featuring two cameras.
-Further info on specs aren’t yet known!
+It is dual SIM with a 5-inch display, featuring two cameras.
+Further info on specs isn’t yet known!